- February 19, 1944 - January 28, 2013

 “Dear Georgi, Scott and families,

 I was very saddened to learn of Ginny,s passing.
 Beth and I are grieving for a dear friend of many years.
-We...Read More »
+We have...Read More »

 7 of 10 | Posted by: Becky Rush - Poland, OH - Friend